izikeros/blog/content/posts/notes/convert_heic_heif_to_jpg_in_python.md

 Category: note
 Date: 2023-04-14
 Modified: 2023-07-12
-Prompt: give me long blog post on in python how to convert heic and heif to jpeg and other popular formats. in the post give me full working code
 Slug: convert-heic-and-heif-to-jpg-png-bmp-with-python
 Status: published
+Summary: Learn how to use Python, specifically the Pillow library, to convert HEIF and HEIC files into popular formats like JPEG, PNG, and BMP.
+Follow step-by-step instructions and code examples for single and bulk conversions.
+ai_summary: true
 Tags:
   - python
   - heic